 A Small Face Towel

-Hand dryers might be a standard facility in public toilets in your country.
+Hand dryers are a standard facility in public toilets in many countries.
 However, because many Japanese people have the habit of bringing handkerchiefs, not all toilets in Japan have hand dryers.
 So, if you prefer to dry your hands after washing them, bring a small face towel.
 It will be useful on a hot summer day as well.

-Moreover, it is a part of Japanese culture to wash hands at the purification fountain at a temple or a shrine before worshipping the god or the Buddha enshrined.
+Moreover, it is part of Japanese culture to wash hands at a purification fountain at a temple or shrine before worshipping the god or Buddha enshrined.
 As nothing is provided for pilgrims to dry their hands afterwards, your face towel will again prove its worth.

 Coin Purse and Coin Holder